 UC Berkeley Physics has a large and diverse group of postdoctoral associates and fellows working within our various groups and laboratories.
-As of Fall 2022, we are currently hosting over 100 postdocs working directly with Physics faculty, both on campus and at the Lawrence Berkeley National Lab.
+As of Spring 2024, we are currently hosting over 100 postdocs working directly with Physics faculty, both on campus and at the Lawrence Berkeley National Lab.

 Our postdocs are active members of our community: producing cutting-edge scientific results, contributing integrally to the mentoring of our graduate and undergraduate students in their research groups, and impacting the broader community via outreach and teaching efforts.
 They also represent a vast collaborative network, bringing close ties to the work of neighboring departments -- such as Chemistry, Astronomy, and Material Sciences -- as well as connecting strongly to many facets of research conducted at LBNL.